 Bethlehem is a tiny town located in the state of Georgia.
 With a population of 671 people and two constituent neighborhoods, Bethlehem is the 373rd largest community in Georgia.

-When you are in Bethlehem, you'll notice that it is more blue-collar than most other communities in America.
-35.09% of Bethlehem’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bethlehem is a blue-collar town, with 35.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bethlehem is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Bethlehem who work in office and administrative support (13.98%), management occupations (9.01%), and sales jobs (8.39%).
+There are especially a lot of people living in Bethlehem who work in office and administrative support (15.12%), personal care services (11.00%), and management occupations (9.62%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bethlehem is worth considering.

-As is often the case in a small town, Bethlehem doesn't have a public transportation system that people use for their commute.
+Bethlehem is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Bethlehem in 2010 was $18,268, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,072 for a family of four.
+The per capita income in Bethlehem in 2010 was $18,194, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,776 for a family of four.
+However, Bethlehem contains both very wealthy and poor people as well.

+Bethlehem is a somewhat ethnically-diverse town.
 The people who call Bethlehem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethlehem residents report their race to be White, followed by Black or African-American.
 Bethlehem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.05% of the town’s residents.
-Important ancestries of people in Bethlehem include Irish, English, French , and Scottish.
+People of Hispanic or Latino origin account for 12.86% of the town’s residents.
+Important ancestries of people in Bethlehem include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Bethlehem is English.
 Other important languages spoken here include Spanish and Chinese.